-Since some parts can be detached from below the car, four stable stands are needed, which are also used to support the jack.
-Before working in the engine compartment, protect the fenders of the vehicle with a cover.
-The front hood cannot be removed when the engine is removed.
+Since some parts may come off underneath the vehicle, four stable stands are needed, which are also used to support the jack.
+Before starting work in the engine compartment, protect the vehicle fenders with a covering.
+The front hood is not removed when dismantling the engine.

-The engine can also be dismantled without the gearbox.
-At the same time, the points marked (*), do not need to be performed.
-Support the gearbox with a repair jack and a wooden spacer, then loosen the engine/gearbox connecting bolts and press the engine away from the gearbox with a pry bar.
+The engine can be removed without the gearbox.
+In this case, the steps marked (*) do not need to be followed.
+Support the gearbox with a repair jack and a wooden spacer, then loosen the engine/gearbox connecting bolts and press the engine away from the gearbox with a crowbar.

-Depending on the year of manufacture and vehicle model, electrical wires, vacuum and coolant hoses can be routed differently in the engine compartment.
+Depending on the year and model of the car, electrical wires, vacuum hoses and coolant hoses may be laid in the engine compartment differently.
 Before disconnecting the corresponding wire, mark it with adhesive tape.
-The dismantling of a 4-cylinder engine is described below; when dismantling a 6-cylinder engine, proceed according to the meaning.
+The dismantling of a 4-cylinder engine is described below; when dismantling a 6-cylinder engine, follow the meaning.

-1. To open the hood, pull the support lever (3) on the left hood support in the direction of the arrow and lift the hood slightly until the lock lever is released.
-Remove the lock lever from the right hood support and place the hood upright.
+1. To open the hood, pull the support lever (3) on the left hood support in the direction of the arrow and lift the hood slightly so that the locking lever is not locked.
+Remove the locking lever from the right hood support and position the hood vertically.

-Attention!
-The left locking lever should be locked into the upper retainer.
+Caution!
+The left locking lever must be locked into the upper lock.

-2. Peel off the cover (1) from the front wall of the body.
-To do this, unscrew the knurled nut (A) and release the knurled rivet (b).
+2. Remove the cover (1) from the front body wall.
+To do this, unscrew the knurled nut (a) and release the knurled rivet (b).

-3. Disconnect the ground wire from the battery (–).
+3. Disconnect the ground (–) cable from the battery.

-4. Disconnect the positive cable from the battery that runs from the battery connector to the engine, pull it through the baffle and lay it on the engine.
+4. Disconnect the positive battery cable that runs from the battery connector to the engine, route it through the bulkhead, and lay it on the engine.

-7. If there is an air mass meter, remove it.
+7. If you have an air mass meter, remove it.

 8. Disconnect all vacuum hoses that go to the engine.
 For example: